bertelschmitt/multistreamYOLO/README.md

 ## Getting Started

 ### Requisites
-This repo s has been tested with python3.7 and python 3.8.
+This repo has been tested with python3.7 and python 3.8.
 To install python 3.7 go to
 - [python.org/downloads](https://www.python.org/downloads/release/python-376/)
 and follow the installation instructions.
 The modified YOLO object should work with python 3.6, MultiDetect.py uses features available only from python 3.7 on up.

-This repo is focused

 This repo is focused on multiple video streams running on one or more GPUs, and hence, it is CUDA centric.
-As this repo is focused on multi-stream inference, no changes were made to the training part of TrainYourOwnYOLO.
+As this repo is focused on multi-stream inference, no changes were made to the training part of TrainYourOwnYOLO. **The modifications of the YOLO object do not address multi-GPU training.**
 To install CUDA on your own machine, follow the instructions at [tensorflow.org/install/gpu](https://www.tensorflow.org/install/gpu) to install CUDA drivers.
 Make sure to install the [correct version of CUDA and cuDNN](https://www.tensorflow.org/install/source#linux).
 There also is a small [CUDA crash course](/CUDA101.md).
-Note: This repo has not been tested with anything else than pure metal GPUs.
+Note: This repo has not been tested on anything else than pure metal GPUs.

 ## Working environment